Start your morning off right with this light and fluffy egg white omelette. It’s super flavorful, low in fat and packed with protein and nutrients.

 Fluffy Egg White Omelette

 This recipe proves that egg whites don’t have to be bland and boring!
 The end result is just as fluffy and flavorful as a traditional omelette, but with less fat and lower cholesterol.
 The added veggies, meat and cheese pack a punch of flavor and will leave your taste buds doing a happy dance in your mouth.

 This recipe comes from my Dad.
-He made it for me when visiting last and this egg white omelette has been on rotation ever since.
+He made it for me when visiting last and this healthy egg white omelette has been on rotation ever since.
 He fills his to the brim with vegetables and the swiss cheese melts it all together.
-Instead of using the whole egg with the yolk, I like to use egg whites to cut back on fat and cholesterol.
+Instead of using the egg yolks, I like to use egg whites to cut back on fat and cholesterol.
 It’s an easy swap that doesn’t skimp on flavor or taste.

 What I love about making omelettes is that they’re perfect for cleaning out the fridge.
 You can basically use any type of veggies or meat that you have on hand.
 I sometimes get bored with just plain scrambled eggs, so the addition of the veggies and meat make all the difference.

-This healthy egg white omelette is lower in calories but high in protein, keeping you fuller for longer throughout the morning.
+This omelette with egg whites is lower in calories but higher in protein, keeping you fuller for longer throughout the morning.
 It’s definitely the perfect breakfast option to jump start your day with!

 How to Make a Fluffy Egg White Omelette